agatha-duzan/autoformalization_with_hypothesis/README.md

    ```bash
    python beq_eval_cpu.py
    ```
-   Designed to run on CPU but can be intensive, adjust `NB_PROCESS` inside the script depending on your setup.
+   This eval is designed to run on CPU but can be intensive, adjust `NB_PROCESS` inside the script depending on your setup.

 ### 4. Analyze Results